Meet The Directors

 Dalen began his Theater Journey as an imaginative home school kid.
 He was gifted a violin and lessons at age 8 and eventually practiced enough to not sound like a dying cat.
 He continues to play electric violin at church serving on The Heart Worship Team.

 In his teen years he was cast in the local film production of Hinds Feet on High Places produced by his sister, Elisha Toews.
 Eventually, she roped him into auditioning for local community theatre productions and he got a taste for the stage.
-Into his early adult years he bounced between Coeur d’Alene and Spokane whenever the right show presented itself.
+Shows he was cast in include Into The Woods and Big River at Lake City Playhouse.
+For years Dalen bounced between Coeur d’Alene and Spokane whenever the right show presented itself.

 Ashley Gunn